pronenewbits/Embedded_EKF_Library/README.md

 # The Background
 The Extended Kalman Filter is a nonlinear version of [Kalman Filter](https://en.wikipedia.org/wiki/Kalman_filter) (KF) used to estimate a nonlinear system.
 In actuality, EKF is one of many nonlinear version of KF (because while a linear KF is an optimal filter for linear system; [as this paper conclude](https://ieeexplore.ieee.org/document/1098582), there is no general optimal filter for nonlinear system that can be calculated in [finite dimension](https://en.wikipedia.org/wiki/Nonlinear_filter#Kushner%E2%80%93Stratonovich_filtering)).
 In essence, EKF is (one of many) approximation to the optimal filter for nonlinear system.
 The strengh of EKF is its simplicity, its generality, and its low calculation overhead.
 That's why I made this library for any student who want to learn the structure of EKF, the computer code implementation of it, and how to use the filter for a nontrivial problem.

-This library is made with specific goal for educational purpose (I've made decision to sacrifice speed to get best code readability I could get) while still capable of tackling real-time control system implementation (the code is computed in around **50-80 us** for non trivia application!
-See *Some Benchmark* section below).
+This library is made with specific goal for educational purpose (I've made decision to sacrifice speed to get best code readability I could get) while still capable of tackling real-time control system implementation (the code is computed in around **80-100 us** for non trivia application!
+See *[Some Benchmark](README.md#some-benchmark)* section below).
 I strongly suggest you to learn the linear kalman filter first before delve deeper into EKF.

 First we start with the nomenclature:
 ![EKF Definition](EKF_Definition.png "Click to maximize if the image rescaling make you feel dizzy")